 The Customer or Embedded Generator meets their representative obligations under these Conditions, their licenses and any other applicable law.

-Note: Lies Along’ means that the Building can be connected without expanding or reinforcing the Distribution System.

-The Customer or Embedded Generator has the right to have the electric service disconnected, for the purpose of maintenance or upgrade of the service, through a written request with a minimum of 72 hours’ notice, stating both the date and time the service is to be disconnected.
+Have the electric service disconnected/reconnected, for the purpose of maintenance or upgrade of the service, through a written request with a minimum of 72 hours’ notice, stating both the date and time the service is to be disconnected.
 NOTL Hydro requires a receipt of connection authorization from ESA prior to energizing the service.
-The Customer or Embedded Generator will be provided with one free disconnect/reconnect for “maintenance” on the existing service for each property (one service per property) each calendar year without charge during regular business hours.
+The Customer or Embedded Generator will be provided with one free disconnect/reconnect for maintenance on the existing service for each property (one service per property) each calendar year without charge during regular Operations business hours.
 A charge based on actual costs will otherwise apply.
+See Appendix 6 – Tables.

-The Customer has the right to demand identification from any Person purporting to be an authorized agent or employee of NOTL Hydro.
+Demand identification from any Person purporting to be an authorized agent or employee of NOTL Hydro.

 The Customer or Embedded Generator shall indemnify NOTL Hydro, its directors, officers, employees and agents from any claims made by third parties in connection with the construction and installation of a Generator by or on behalf of the Customer or the Embedded Generator.
+A Customer, who believes that they have suffered damages to their property or equipment as a result of negligence on the part of the Distributor, may submit a written claim for damages to the Distributor.
+The Distributor will investigate the claim and respond in writing within 10 business days of the receipt of the claim.

 1.7 Distributor Rights

+No employee, representative or agent of the Distributor has the authority to make any promise, agreement, or representation, whether verbal or otherwise, which is inconsistent with these Conditions of Service and no such promise, agreement or representation shall be binding on the Distributor.

 NOTL Hydro is not authorized to perform any work on Customer owned equipment beyond the Demarcation point per the Electrical Safety Authority (ESA).
 All work on Private Property must be completed by a qualified contractor at the Customer’s expense.